gregpalmr/alluxio-aws-cloudformation/README.md

 ## Prerequisites

-To use this AWS Cloudformation template, you need the following:
+To use this AWS CloudFormation template, you need the following:

 - A valid AWS account with the following IAM role policies:
      - AmazonEC2FullAccess